Abhi-joshi/spring-boot-sample-java-scala/README.md

 3. PostgreSQL 10 or greater.

 ## Test the APIs
-This is [Swagger API](http://localhost:8080/swagger-ui.html) link to test all the apis defined in controller.
+This is [Swagger API](http://localhost:8080/swagger-ui.html) link to test all the apis defined in web controller.